EPUB FixerKDP upload error scanner

 Normalize only the package metadata field, then run EPUBCheck again.

-Metadata and OPF phrases this page can help with
+Metadata and OPF phrases to check

 Where EPUB metadata errors appear